Do you struggle with writing friendly reminder emails?

 💡 Pumble Pro Tip

-Another way of reminding your team about a deadline approaching would be to ask for a status update on a particular project.
+Another way to remind your team about an approaching deadline is to request a status update on a particular project.
 To learn all about update requests, including a step-by-step guide on how to write one, read our guide on the blog:

 #17: Reminder email about an overdue deadline

-There will, unfortunately, be times when, for whatever reason, a deadline is missed.
+There will, unfortunately, be times when, for whatever reason, your team members miss a deadline.

 In those cases, instead of assigning blame, it’s best to cut straight to the chase and ask for a definitive confirmation of the date and time when you can expect the task, document, or piece of information to be delivered.

-You might wonder if there is a point in sending a reminder email about an overdue deadline.
+You might wonder if it’s worth sending a reminder email about an overdue deadline.

 In most cases, the answer is — yes.

-Even if the deadline has passed, that doesn’t mean all is lost, and you need to go back to the drawing board.
+Even if the deadline has passed, that doesn’t mean that all is lost and you need to go back to the drawing board.
 In most cases, you’ll be able to manage with a short delay.

 Here’s an example of a reminder email about an overdue deadline: